George Albee: Academia

-Albee was a social change agent; he was troubled by the consequences of poverty and other social issues on mental health.
+Albee was troubled by the consequences of poverty and other social issues on mental health.
 One of his greatest missions, was improving the field of prevention of psychopathology.
-As one of his friends and colleagues, Stephen E. Goldston said that George Albee was the “social conscience of American psychology and that he showed us by word and deed how we could become better human beings.

 Retirement

 In December 1991, Albee reached the age of 70 and retired from the post of professor of psychology at the University of Vermont.
 During his retirement he spent time travelling around the world giving lectures on psychology as well as writing a humor column for his local newspaper the Longboat Observer.

 Albee died after a short illness in Longboat Key, Florida.
-He is survived by his wife Margeret Tong, as well as his 4 children and 10 grandchildren.
-He leaves a legacy of encouragement, compassion, courage, and eternal optimism.
+He was married Margeret Tong and they had four children.